|| 7 g

 Community Farmers Markets, East Atlanta Village, Atlanta GA.

-Brown ales derive their name from the color of the malt used to brew them.
-Not surprisingly, darker malts produce darker beers.
+Brown ales derive their name from the color of the malt used to brew them (not a surprise that darker malts produce darker beers).
 Hi-Wire's Bed of Nails Brown Ale brings toffee, fig and plums together with just a touch of bitterness.
-The beer is drier than most brown ales.
+This beer is drier than most brown ales.
 The sorghum glaze on this porkchop will be complemented by the toffee and fig flavors in Bed of Nails.
 If you can't find Bed of Nails look for a sweeter brown ale as a substitute.